datakind/sst-app-api/src/webapp/README.md

 * Job Table ("job"): tracks Databricks jobs, storing the per-run unique job_run_id.
 Status of the job is also partially tracked here.
 Note that failed jobs are currently indistinguishable from incomplete jobs.

 NOTE: naming convention is to use a singular descriptor for the table name, however, the "users" table has to follow Laravel's table naming convention, which has the users table called "users".

+### Tip

+If for any reason you want to manipulate the local database directly during local development or testing, you can do that via the sqlite commandline functionality where you can issue direct sql queries to your local sqlite database https://sqlite.org/cli.html.

+The local database is sqlite, the deployed databases in GCP are all mysql.

 ## Testing